PiyoPapa/matlab-openalex-analyze/README.md

 or comprehensive research analytics.

 ---

-## Repository position in the OpenAlex–MATLAB workflow
+## Who this repository is for

+Professionals who are **not full-time text analytics developers**, but who need to:

+- inspect whether OpenAlex-derived text data is analytically usable
+- validate structure and representation *before* interpretation
+- do so reproducibly within MATLAB

+This repository is **not** for:
+- general-purpose visualization frameworks
+- production-grade or automated topic modeling
+- data acquisition or fixed-schema CSV normalization

 ## Overview

-- **Who this is for**
-  Professionals who are *not* full-time text-analytics developers, but who need to inspect research-topic structure reproducibly within MATLAB.

-- **What problem this addresses**
-  Understanding whether OpenAlex-derived text data is *analytically usable* before committing to deeper modeling or interpretation.

-- **What layer this represents**
-  The *analysis and diagnostic* layer, operating directly on pipeline-standard JSONL.

-## What this repository provides (and what it doesn't)

 **Provides**